Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-While the third challenge focuses on the value alignment of an individual's reasoning and decision-making process, this fourth challenge concerns designing and developing MASs whose overall behaviour is provably aligned with some set of human values.
-The objective is to focus not on the individual agents (human or software) but on the system mediating those agents' behaviour and whether its mediation results in better-aligned behaviour.
+While the third challenge focuses on the value alignment of an individual's reasoning and decision-making process, this fourth challenge concerns designing and developing MASs whose overall behaviour is driven by human values.
+The objective is to focus not on the individual agents (human or software) but on the behaviour of the resulting interactions of those agents as a whole.

-The research questions here are: how do we design a system that promotes value alignment?
+The research questions here are: How do we design a system that promotes value alignment?
 How can such a system evolve and adapt to maintain optimal alignment?

 \paragraph{Key research in this area} The design of technologies aligned with our human values is a well-established field known as value-sensitive design (VSD)~\cite{10.1561/1100000015}.
-The VSD approach essentially runs conceptual investigations (usually through participatory design workshops with stakeholder groups) to understand the stakeholders of a given technology and their aspired values; empirical investigations to inform technology designers of those values; and technical investigations to evaluate the adherence of the system behaviour with the desired values and analyse how people use the technology.
-Sometimes, new considerations emerge due to how people use the technology, and the process is repeated.
-Whilst VSD relies on offline participatory design and offline evaluations, the proposed AI research complements this approach by providing an online verification mechanism that computationally assesses the degree to which these systems align with human values.
+The VSD approach typically involves conducting conceptual investigations, often through participatory design workshops with stakeholder groups.
+This enables designers to understand the experience of stakeholders as they use a given technology and any aspired values they may have for future engagement with the technology.
+Empirical investigations inform technology designers of these values, and technical investigations evaluate the adherence of system behaviour to the desired values and analyse how people use the technology.
+Sometimes, new considerations emerge due to how people use the technology, and the participatory design process is repeated as needed.
+Whilst VSD relies on offline participatory design and offline evaluations, the proposed AI research complements this approach by providing an online reasoning mechanism that computationally assesses the degree to which these systems align with different human values.